-How to Take Payment at Booking Without Making the Flow Feel Heavy
+How to Collect Payment at Booking Without Making the Flow Feel Heavy

-Payment at booking removes a surprising amount of admin because the booking and the commitment happen at the same time.
+Collecting payment at booking removes a surprising amount of admin because the booking, payment, and commitment happen in the same flow.

 The biggest win is what you no longer have to chase